PuntoCommerce/marketing-cloud-connector/doc/doc2/2_2_MarketingCloudCart.md

 5. Click **Apply**.

 <a name="CustomObjectConfig"></a>
-# Commerce Cloud – Custom Object Configuration #
+## Commerce Cloud – Custom Object Configuration

 1. In Business Manager, go to **Merchant Tools > Custom Objects > Custom Objects Editor**.
 2. Select **CommunicationHandlers** from the Object Type dropdown, and click **Find**.
-3. Click the "**development**" instanceType to edit the object.
+3. Click the **development** instanceType to edit the object.

 	A JSON object with the two top-level properties of `standard_email` and `int_marketing_cloud` displays.